hindmasj/my-nifi-cluster/README.md

 Then the bit you want is: ``0.0.0.0:61892->8080/tcp   my-nifi-cluster-nifi-1`` and you need port 61892.

+## Create Flows

+Once connected to the GUI you can create your flows.
+To get you started their is a simple stored under the templates directory.
+Load it from NiFi desktop.

+*right click* -> Upload Template -> *browse* -> "Simple_Kafka_Flow.xml" -> Upload

+Then add the template onto the desktop from the design bar.

+*drag template icon* -> Choose Template: "Simple_Kafka_Flow" -> Add

 ## Stop

 Simply ``docker-compose down`` to stop the cluster and destroy the containers.
 If you want to preserve the containers then use ``docker-compose stop``.